ryanwilsond/belte/docs/Principles.md

 ### Likability

 The last priority is likeability.
 While it is still on the minds of the developers, functionality comes first.
-BELTE is not mainly focussed on having it appeal to the largest crowd, instead to give an example of how to make a better language.
+Belte is not mainly focussed on having it appeal to the largest crowd, instead to give an example of how to make a better language.
 An simple example is the goto statement.
 It is in a lot of popular languages like C++, C#, and more.
 However it is believed to not be the best practice, so it is not available.
 This may be frustrating to some people who use